 [Regulation 5EB inserted in Gazette 15 Aug 2000 p.
 4713.]

 5F.
 Fee under r.
-5D(1a)(c) if discharged waste is harmless
+5D(1a)(c) if discharged waste harmless

 (1) Despite regulation 5D(1a)(c), an amount of 25 units for the financial year may be paid in respect of waste to be discharged onto land instead of the amount worked out under regulation 5E, if the Chief Executive Officer is satisfied that the method of discharge renders the waste harmless to the environment.